eZee NOW – 3rd TIME IS A CHARM (ELECTRIC MOTOR ASSIST)

 As to the physical size of this eZee hub motor it is about the same as the 350 watt BionX hub motor.
 One thing I don’t care for with this eZee hub motor is that the wiring comes out of the end of the axle rather than out of the side plate of the hub motor like BionX and Golden Motor did.
 I think that is just plain stupid, but a lot of hub motors are made this way.
 In fact, most of them are.

-Posted on February 28, 2018, in electric motorized trikes, motorized trikes, pedal assist, tadpole trikes and tagged Bionx, electric motor pedal assist, eZee, Golden Motor.
+Posted on February 28, 2018, in e-trikes, electric motorized trikes, pedal assist, tadpole trikes and tagged Bionx, e trike, electric motor pedal assist, eZee, free gift, Golden Motor.
 Bookmark the permalink.
-7 Comments.
+10 Comments.